 I have none.
 I am so grateful for our condition right now.
 With all the obstacles I had back then, I can meet with this team.
 I sometimes think that it’s a remarkable coincidence in my life.
 And I can say no more.
 If I can turn back time, I won’t change anything too.
 No matter how great it’d be, obstacles will always walk with us side by side.

 Get in touch with Rasid 🤝🏻

-Rasid is a “One Piece” fan, he’s also a proud Malayan band’s listener who sings about love and desperation.
+Rasid is a “One Piece” fan, and he’s also a proud Malayan band listener who sings about love and desperation.
 You can hit Rasid through LinkedIn.
-To say the least, make sure to read our founder talks series about business sustainability.
+Read our founder talks series about business sustainability.